mikecvet/md5/README.md

 # MD5
 This is a toy implementation of the MD5 digest algorithm, implemented in Rust.
 This program was a fun Rust-learning adventure.

-There are a few simple arugments to the program:
+There are a few simple arguments to the program:

     ~/code/md5 ~>> cargo build --release
     Finished release [optimized] target(s) in 0.03s